Writing for the Web

 - Never underline text.
 Underlining generally indicates a hyperlink on a website.
 Other underlining may be confusing for the reader.

-- Unless you have prior permission, hyperlinks must direct readers to government websites such as .mil, .gov, or Fed.us websites.
+- Unless you have prior permission, hyperlinks must direct readers to government websites such as .mil or .gov websites.
 You can submit link requests for government review and for linking on websites through the Link Vetting Application.
+Contact your operations manager or CMS team member for assistance with LVA requests.